sashreek1/PeriodicTable/README.md

 # PeriodicTable
-A game to help you get better at periodic table
+A game to help you get better at atomic numbers